cmheisel/project-status-dashboard/docs/index.md

     1. Entire Document
     1. [Example spreadsheet](https://docs.google.com/spreadsheets/d/e/2PACX-1vQ950QA97Rfzkya5I1WRmv12wlCPqF5qDeLtQtWKZzH_PZCR9FmApfzZ-83Zbu3bC9hHoi4Tr71UFWd/pubhtml)

+#### A word on security

+The default method of accessing your spreadsheet is for you to publish your sheet to a hard-to-guess-but-world-viewable URL.
+If you're worried about someone viewing your secret project list that way, you can use the **GOOGLE_SPREADSHEET_AUTH_FILE** environment variable to access your spreadsheet via the Google API.

+To generate the required credentials file, you'll want to use [this handy tutorial on how to setup a service account and get its credentials](https://www.twilio.com/blog/2017/02/an-easy-way-to-read-and-write-to-a-google-spreadsheet-in-python.html).

 ### Create a JIRA filter for each project
 1. Use whatever *JIRA search criteria* works for your team, common examples include:
     * By Epic: ```"Epic Link" = MYPROJ-101```